-The queen palm (Syagrus romanzoffiana) is a majestic tropical tree that can grow up to 50 feet in height.
-It is easily damaged by temperatures below 25 degrees Fahrenheit (-3 C.).
+The queen palm (Syagrus romanzoffiana) is a majestic tropical tree that can grow up to 50 feet (15 m.) in height.
+It is easily damaged by temperatures below 25 degrees F. (-3 C.).
 Winterizing queen palm trees that are at their mature height is nearly impossible.
 Smaller specimens can be protected from light freezes and snow.
 If exposure is brief, queen palm cold damage may be recoverable.
 There are some things you can do to minimize any adverse issues with a little extra care of queen palm in winter.

 The types of queen palm cold damage will vary due to the plants exposure and location.
 Low exposure will result in tattered and discolored fronds.
 Heavier damage will result in a condition called spear pull, where the frond easily slips out of the trunk when you pull on it.
 The stem will be soft and wet.
 This condition is rarely recoverable.

 Even worse is meristem death.
 This is when a freeze causes areas of the trunk to discolor and eventually start to rot.
 Fungal issues soon develop and within months the fronds will all drop and the tree will be on its way out.

 As bad as all this sounds, queen palms can recover from light cold exposure, which is usually what occurs in areas where they are grown.
 Applying a few ideas for care of queen palm in winter will enhance the plant’s chances of survival.

 Young palms are especially vulnerable to cold damage because they haven’t developed deep enough root systems to ensure the base of the plant survives.
 Plants in containers can be brought indoors for winter.
 Those in the ground should be mulched around the base.

 For extra protection when a freeze is due, put a bucket or garbage can over the crown with holiday lights inside.
 The lights emit just enough warmth and the covering keeps heavy snow and icy winds from the fronds.